Aradriguez/stepik/README.md

-# PastAPI project for Stepik
+# FastAPI project for Stepik